Last Updated: 16/12/2025

 It's important to not only take your cat to the vet, but also to collect a sample of the faeces (use gloves and wash your hands), as well as any proglottids, or worms you may have seen on your cat or in their faeces.
 The vet will examine the proglottids microscopically to identify the tapeworm infection present.
 Your vet may also perform a microscopic faecal examination to determine if there are eggs present in the faeces.

+- Use regular tapeworm prevention.
 The use of a praziquantel containing preventative is essential to avoiding a tapeworm infection and should be used in cats Australia wide.
 Be sure to check the ingredients when choosing wormers, as not all 'All-In-One' products or 'Allwormers' cover tapeworms.
-Some popular cat tapeworm treatments are highlighted below.

 The Importance of Flea Prevention